5 Signs You Should Take a Chronic Fatigue Test

 Chronic Fatigue Sign #1 – Post-Exertional Malaise (PEM)

 One of the hallmarks of chronic fatigue syndrome (CFS) is post-exertional malaise (PEM).
 This isn’t your typical tiredness after a workout.
 In fact, people with PEM often feel worse after any physical or mental exertion, and recovery can take days or even weeks.
 Imagine taking a walk around the block or focusing on a work project, only to find yourself in a full-blown crash of fatigue, brain fog, or even flu-like symptoms the next day.
 PEM is a critical sign that the body is not processing energy in a normal way.
-Studies show that over 90% of people with CFS report PEM as a core symptom .
+Studies show that over 90% of people with CFS report PEM as a core symptom.

 Chronic Fatigue Sign #2 – Unrefreshing Sleep

 Are you waking up feeling like you never slept at all?
 Unrefreshing sleep is a common but often overlooked sign that something more serious could be going on.
 No matter how many hours of shut-eye you get, the exhaustion stays with you.
 This isn’t just poor sleep; it’s as if your body can’t access the restorative benefits of rest.
-Research shows that over 80% of chronic fatigue patients experience non-restorative sleep.
+Research shows that more than 80% of chronic fatigue patients experience non-restorative sleep.

 For someone suffering from chronic fatigue syndrome, the problem isn’t just falling asleep but staying refreshed.
 Even after eight hours in bed, you can wake up feeling as if you pulled an all-nighter.
 This kind of relentless fatigue can be a major sign that your body is struggling to recover, no matter how much rest you give it.